Time or space? Why not both?

 “I don’t know Doc, the effect seems to be pretty much linear.
-More energy just increases the time and distance.
+More energy just increases the time shift and changes the place where the ball comes out.
 Maybe it’s not dark matter at all,” I suggested cautiously.
 “Maybe you made a wormhole?”

 “Nonsense,” he insisted, “There must be a quantum threshold involved.
 I merely have to increase the field strength and the machine will still prove my theory.”

 His tone lacked conviction, though, as if he were trying to convince himself rather than me.
-The Doc was no fool, but he wasn’t ready to give up on years of research, at least not yet.
+Dr. Veybach was no fool, but he wasn’t ready to give up on years of research, at least not yet.
 He desperately wanted to be known for explaining dark matter, not for something so mundane as creating a wormhole!

-“It will take several days to order parts and reconfigure the power supply,” he said.
-“Please be prepared to continue next week.”
+“I need several days to order parts and reconfigure the power supply,” he said.
+“Please be prepared to continue in two weeks.”

-I was glad to get a break, and Lisa was happy to go on a couple of real dates for a change.
-We took advantage of a beautiful day by renting a canoe at the UW boathouse and paddling through the Arboretum.
-One evening, I splurged on a real restaurant, with linen tablecloths and candles.
+I was glad to get a break, and Lisa was happy to go on a real date for a change.
+We took advantage of a beautiful Saturday by renting a canoe at the UW boathouse and paddling through the Arboretum.
+I splurged on a real restaurant that evening, with linen tablecloths and candles.
 Afterward, Lisa invited me back to her place to see her watercolors.
 I was impressed with her raw talent and passionate expression.
 I liked the paintings, too.

-I’d been away from the IT lab for a couple of weeks, but the bosses were more than willing to give me a couple of shifts while I waited for the Doc.
+I’d been away from my job at the IT lab for a while, so I decided to check in on Monday morning.
 A fourth note greeted me almost as soon as I walked in.